scala/scala3/docs/blog/_posts/2017-05-31-first-dotty-milestone-release.md

 We are adopting a time-based release schedule:
 - Nightly builds will be published, for those wanting to be at the forefront of development.
-- Every 6 weeks, a release candidate will be cut based on the last nightly build, the release candidates let library authors test their code in advance of each release.
+- Every 6 weeks, a release candidate will be cut based on the latest nightly build.
+  The release candidates let library authors test their code in advance of each release.
 Multiple release candidates may be released during each 6 weeks period to fix regressions.
-- Every 6 weeks, the last release candidate becomes a release.
+- Every 6 weeks, the latest release candidate becomes a release.

 At the end of 6 weeks, the milestone will be promoted to a stable release.
 See here for the full [version number explanation](http://dotty.epfl.ch/docs/usage/version-numbers.html).